 A mandatory QC process

-If you have read The Mixing System, you are aware of the importance of reference tracks, these are perhaps even more important when mastering because they will provide information about transients, eq, stereo width and so on.
+In my article The Mixing System, I discussed the importance of reference tracks, these are perhaps even more important at the mastering stage because they will provide information about transients, eq, stereo width and so on.
 The single most important concept that we need to interiorize is that we are now checking a track, in a reliable listening environment, before it’s bounced into the official “master copy” and if the mix is perfect as it is we just need to say it – export the master file – and we’ve mastered it!
 Or maybe it just needs +0.5 at 13KHz and we just do that…..or we might need to do a ton of work before it’s ready, or anywhere in between……reference tracks will guide our decision making process and if AI can help it’s going to be exactly at this stage.
 Whether we are mastering our own music or someone else’s, we must check it against our reference material and understand its current state, then decide where we want to take it.

 Mastering in 5 steps

-In order to understand our options, and to put AI mastering into perspective, we need to learn a bit more about the process, even though this guide won’t discuss each point in great detail, there are five steps:
+In order to understand our options, and to put AI mastering into perspective, we need to learn a bit more about the process, in short there are five steps:

 - taming resonances